 It’s critical to understand how stress affects your health, especially the influence it has on your immune system, whether it comes on suddenly or gradually.

 When you’re under a lot of stress, especially long-term chronic stress, your body responds by triggering a stress response.
-It’s designed to help you in dealing with the difficult circumstances that may arise.
+This helps you in dealing with the difficult circumstances that may arise.
 Unfortunately, your immune system is weakened as a result of this response, increasing your risk of infection or disease.

 Maintain a healthy diet